Here are the Absolute Best Brush Pens for Drawing in 2023

 Many of the industries top comic artists, illustrators and cartoonists swear by brush pens, including masters like Karl Kopinski and Kim Jung Gi.

-As a general rule, calligraphy tools tend to be made to a higher standard than “artist’s pens” and are a good term to look for.
+As a general rule, calligraphy tools tend to be made to a higher standard than generic “artist’s pens” and are a good term to look for.
+The requirements for calligraphy are very similar to drawing.
+Variable line width, steady ink flow, etc.

-In this round up we’ll share the best brush pens available based on our own experience.
+In this round-up we’ll share the best brush pens available based on our own drawing experience.
 Each entry will offer a list of the pen’s best features, plus a link where you can try it for yourself.

 As an Amazon affiliate, we may earn a small commission from your purchase.
 This helps support Mega Pencil at no cost to you. 🙂